Dicklesworthstone/causal_direction_estimation_from_data/README.md

    - Calculates a ratio representing the 'noise-like' quality of error distributions for each direction.
 A higher ratio in one direction suggests a stronger likelihood of that being the correct causal relationship.

 4. **Visualization:**
-   - Generates heatmaps to visually represent the strength of causal relationships and associated p-values for permutation and bootstrap tests.
+   - Generates heatmaps to visually represent the strength of causal relationships.

 ## Usage